joshua211/MinimalProfiler/README.md

 ### Different Profilers
 You can use different profilers in the same project.
 To do this, give each profiler a unique name and provide your `[ProfileMe]` attribute with the `ProfilerName` parameter.
-A profiler will only try to patch methods that have no `ProfilerName` parameter or his own.
+A profiler will only try to patch methods that either have no `ProfilerName` parameter or his own name.

 ```
 var profiler = Profiler.Create("uniquename")